gkrieg/Nnessy/README.txt

-STILL PUTTING TOGETHER THE GITHUB REPOSITORY.
-SHOULD BE DONE BY THE END OF THE DAY February 7, 2019 To install Nnessy, run:
+To install Nnessy, run:

-sh install.sh
+./install

-To run Nnessy, make sure that your input file is in .fasta format
+To run Nnessy, make sure that your input file is in .fasta format and contains a single sequence

-sh runendtoend.sh input.fasta

-Which will output the file:

-output/input.fasta.ss
+./nnessy -i [input].fasta [-n numthreads] [-o output]

-Which has the original input followed by the secondary structure on the following line.
+If no output file is specified, the secondary structure will be placed in a file with the name output/[input].ss,which has the original input followed by the secondary structure on the next line.

+-n option allows the number of threads to be specified if run in a parallel setting.